Infineon/getstarted-optiga-trust-m/psoc62_cy8ckit_mikrobus/matter/README.md

 ### Control Device

-You can now "lock" and "unlock" the PSoC62 Kit via your Google Home App.
+You can now "lock" and "unlock" the PSOC™ 62 Kit via your Google Home App.

 - "Unlocked" State is when the User LED (red) is off
 - "Locked" State is when the User LED (red) is on